kasper-piskorski/docs/pages/documentation/7-examples/modern.md

 The image above is used from the documentation provided for TinkerPop3, and licensed by the [Apache Software Foundation](http://www.apache.org).

 We have chosen this example as it may already be familiar, and is simple enough to demonstrate some of the fundamentals of Graql.
-We walk through the entities ("things") and relationships between them and show how to represent them in a Grakn graph using Graql to define a schema.
+We walk through the entities ("things") and relationships between them and show how to represent them using Graql to define a schema.
 We then use Graql to add the data to the graph.
 The main purpose of this example, however, is to use it for practice at making sample queries on the graph.

 ### Starting Graql